Cost of Living in Australia

 - Water 1.5liter: $1.79

 - Flavored coffee: $4 for an average-sized cup

 - Combo meal at a fast food restaurant (McDonald’s, Burger King): $8.

 If you are someone who is planning on going out sometimes and you want to enjoy what there is to see around Australia, it’s recommended that you put aside anywhere from $50 to $100 a week for entertainment.
-These are just basic estimates based on some of the information found at sites, like Numbeo, which take user information from those who live or travel to the country, and create averages based on the information provided to them.
-These numbers will definitely vary depending on which state you are in and whether you are in an urban or rural area of the country.
+These are just basic estimates based on some of the information found at sites, like Numbeo, which take user information from those who live or travel to the country and create averages based on the information provided to them.
+These numbers will definitely vary depending on which state you are in and whether you are in an urban or a rural area of the country.
 Taxes may also vary based on the state you are studying in.